Multiple unit: South Africa

-Metrorail, which provides commuter rail service in major urban areas of South Africa, operates most services using electric multiple unit train sets of the type 5M2A.
-These trains are being gradually refurbished and subsequently designated as 10M3 (Cape Town), 10M4 (Gauteng) or 10M5 (Durban).
-Metrorail services are split into four regions; Gauteng, KwaZulu-Natal, Eastern Cape and Western Cape.
+Metrorail, which provides commuter rail service in major urban areas of South Africa, operates most of its services with electric multiple-unit train sets of the 5M2A type.
+These trains are being gradually refurbished and subsequently designated as 10M3 (Cape Town), 10M4 (Gauteng), or 10M5 (Durban).
+Metrorail services are split into four regions: Gauteng, KwaZulu-Natal, Eastern Cape, and Western Cape.

 Gautrain, a commuter rail system in Johannesburg, operates with Bombardier Electrostar electric multiple units.